CybOXProject/cyboxproject.github.io/index.md

 <div class="alert alert-warning" role="alert">
   <a href="https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cti" class="alert-link">
-  CybOX is being transitioned to OASIS </a>
+  CybOX has been transitioned to OASIS </a>
   - an open standards organization.
   <a href="https://stixproject.github.io/oasis-faq.pdf" class="alert-link">
   Read the FAQ to learn more.</a>